 As you saw, there is a small difference in the form factor of the two consoles.
 I'm sure you also observed, the basic design aesthetic is consistent between them.
 So there is that and the fact that the digital edition does not have a disk drive.
 That is it.
 Other than that, they are identical products.

 There is no doubt that between these two consoles, the PS5 is superior in nearly every aspect.
 With far more advanced technology and the ability to play your old PS4 games, it's an easy choice.
-For anyone who hasn't upgraded this generation to a PS4 (or Xbox One) yet and is looking for a more affordable gaming experience, I'd recommend the PS4 Pro then, because the PS5 is sure to be expensive.
+Unless the PS4 Pro drops drastically in price, I'd recommend anyone looking for a new console to get the PS5 Digital Edition at the very least.
+It costs just as much as the PS4 Pro usually, and you're getting a better system.

-Sony's latest and greatest is set to ship this holiday season alongside Microsoft's Xbox Series X. The next generation of gaming is nearly upon us, and the PS5 should deliver some fantastic experiences.
+Sony's latest and greatest has finally shipped alongside Microsoft's Xbox Series X. The next generation of gaming is here, and the PS5 already delivers some fantastic experiences.

 Still runs impressive games